leishman/bls_lib/README.md

 # Stanford BLS Signature Library
-### Author: Alexander Leishman

-### Contributors:
-- PengHui How

 # WARNING: IN DEVELOPMENT!
 DO NOT USE IN PRODUCTION!!!!!

 ## Features
+- Invididual BLS signature generation and validation
-- BLS signature generation and validation
+- Aggregate BLS signature generation and validation
-- Threshold signature API
+- Threshold BLS signature API (stil in progress)

-## TODO
-- Distributed Key Generation
-- Threshold Signatures
-- Blind Signatures

-## Build
-- This project must sit in the same directory as both [ate-pairing](https://github.com/herumi/ate-pairing) and [xbyak](https://github.com/herumi/xbyak).
-Build both of these projects following the given instructions in the respective repo.
-- Run `make` in `/src` to compile the object files
-- To run the benchmark run `make` in `/bench` which will compile, build and save the executable in `/bench/bin`

-## Classes
-- Bls - Create instance of this class to perform BLS sign/verify functions
-- Sig - Signature (point in Ec1)
-- PubKey - Public Key (generated from seed)

 ## Usage
 ### Individual Signatures